 A finite element contact model is developed using ANSYS14.5 to investigate the mechanical behavior of Au/MWCNT and to compare the predicted force-displacement curves with the nano-indentation test data, e.g. Fig. 4.
 The model consists of a 200-μm radius diamond hemisphere, making contact with a gold-coated MWCNT composite on a silicon substrate, as shown in Fig. 6.
 The elements are the same as in previous studies [5, 6].
 The top surface of the Au/MWCNT composite is modeled as a contact surface, and is meshed with the 3D surface-to-surface contact element CONTA174, and the spherical surface of the diamond ball is modeled as a target surface, and meshed with the target element TARGE170.
 The substrate and the ball are modeled using 3D tetrahedral solid element SOLID187.
 The augmented Lagrange method is used to seek the contact and large deformation is activated in the calculation.

 The base surface of the substrate is fixed.
 For all nodes of the top surface of the hemispherical ball, the degree of freedom (DOF) UZ is coupled and no displacement in the X and Y plane allowed.
-For a smooth contact model, a uniform pressure is applied vertically on the top surface of the hemisphere.
-Whereas the displacement load is applied for a rough contact model, as it is easier to converge with displacement load [17].
+For a smooth contact model, a uniform pressure is applied vertically on the top surface of the hemisphere, whereas the displacement load is applied for a rough contact model, as it is easier to converge with displacement load [17].
 A loading-unloading cycle is applied for both loading methods, with 10 steps for loading and 10 steps for unloading.
 For the rough contact model, the maximum displacement load is set as 800 nm, and the minimum is 300 nm, these values are chosen based on the average curve of the experimental results (Fig. 4).

 Contact modeling with a rough surface is a non-linear problem, requiring a high computation overhead, to reduce the processing time a small data size is preferred.
 In a previous study [12], the size of substrate was reduced, to reduce the data points in the modeling.
 Three types of models were proposed, depending on the geometry of substrate, namely as whole-sized model, quarter-sized model and a small rough area surrounded by a large smooth substrate.
 For a rough contact model of Au/MWCNT composite, due to the random location of the contacting asperities and the very soft material properties of Au/MWCNT composite, the whole-sized model is the best.
 It was also shown that the size of the substrate should be at least 0.2 mm to remove the boundary effect [12] (as shown in Fig. 6).